Urban Deer Hunting Program

 .
 All hunters must follow State rules and regulations, as well as the rules and regulations set forth by the Gahanna Program.
 Statistics for the Urban Deer Hunting Program will be updated as soon as they become available.

 Please continue to check back to this website for any updates or changes.
-If you would like any additional information or have any questions, please contact the Gahanna Police Department Urban Deer Hunting Program
+If you would like any additional information or have any questions, please contact the Gahanna Division of Police Urban Deer Hunting Program

 Urban Deer Hunting Program Orientation